Spinal Osteoarthritis Treatment in Fort Worth, TX

 - Back and/or neck stiffness and pain that is usually the worst when first waking up

-- Pain that subsides during the day, but tends to return at night
+- Pain that subsides during day, but tends to return in the evening

 - Pain that disrupts sleep

 - Weakness or numbness in the legs or arms if a nerve impinges